Randyjp/personal-site/content/blog/memory-leak/index.md

 I’ve seen this quite a few times: user gets to a page, that page has a component that triggers an asynchronous API call, the user leaves before that call resolves, the API returns, and React tries to update the state... of a component that doesn’t exist anymore.

-Here's a little app(it's contrived, I know) to help us visualize the issue.
-When the user clicks on **mount**, w we’ll make an HTTP call to retrieve a random profile and display the User component on the screen.
+Here's a little app to help us visualize the issue(it's contrived, I know).
+When the user clicks on **mount**, we’ll make an HTTP call to retrieve a random profile and display the User component on the screen.
 If we click on **unmount**, we remove the User component from the screen.
 Nothing exciting here!

 ![application displaying random user profile](videofixes.gif)